THE HISTORY OF PET GROOMING

-Many reference materials attest to man’s fondness of pets, but no books trace the origins of pet grooming.
-However, there are occasional references that shed light on the art of pet grooming.
-Ferdinand Mery, authored The Dog (London, 1970).
+Many reference materials attest to man’s fondness for pets, but no books trace the origins of pet grooming.
+However, occasional references shed light on the art of pet grooming.
+Ferdinand Mery authored The Dog (London, 1970).
 In it, he established that dogs were first perceived as useful to man as early as 4240 B.C.
-Mery mentions unusual religious totems with dogs depicted in their sculpture.
-As centuries passed the dog eventually became commonly accepted as a pet, and is now considered “man’s best friend.”
+Mary mentions unusual religious totems with dogs depicted in their sculpture.
+As centuries passed, the dog eventually became commonly accepted as a pet and is now considered “man’s best friend.”

-In past centuries, pets have lived comfortably in the castles of Kings and Queens.
+Pets have lived comfortably in the castles of Kings and Queens in past centuries.
 They have served as working dogs in the marketplace and traveled with entertainment groups.
-Art from the fourteenth through eighteenth century depicts small dogs and cats near the footstools of ladies of the Court.
-In other paintings small pets sit with their masters on lounges and chairs.
+Art from the fourteenth through eighteenth centuries depicts small dogs and cats near the footstools of ladies of the Court.
+In other paintings, small pets sit with their masters on lounges and chairs.
 Another shows a young man standing next to his spaniel.
 Frequently, the images depict larger breeds sitting on the floor next to their masters.

-I hope you appreciate and admire, our heritage as groomers.
-You’ve chosen a field whose history shows it as both an occupation and an art.
+I hope you appreciate and admire our heritage as groomers.
+You’ve chosen a field whose history shows it as an occupation and an art.
 Similarly, the practice of medicine provides a necessary function for man’s existence, yet the practice of medicine is an art.
-Unless you know the history of your profession and the revolutions taking place in your field, you are unlikely to succeed.
+Unless you know your profession’s history and the revolutions in your field, you are unlikely to succeed.
 Too many of today’s pet grooming salons are as outmoded as a horse replaced by an automobile.